yojoseparra/work/README.md

 |3  |Finland     |5( 19% )     |5( 19% )      |4( 15% )       |4( 15% )                  |2( 8% )              |2( 8% )               |1( 4% )           |3( 12% )            |0( 0% )          |0( 0% )        |26 (2%)     |
 |2  |Denmark     |5( 28% )     |2( 11% )      |7( 39% )       |2( 11% )                  |2( 11% )             |0( 0% )               |0( 0% )           |0( 0% )             |0( 0% )          |0( 0% )        |18 (1%)     |
 |16 |Total       |343 (23%)    |325 (22%)     |262 (18%)      |167 (11%)                 |94 (6%)              |87 (6%)               |73 (5%)           |68 (5%)             |50 (3%)          |19 (1%)        |1488 (100%) |
-##------ Thu Dec  5 17:33:05 2024 ------##
-[1] "Europe/Paris"
-[1] "YoJoseParra"

-This Table can be accessed in word, CSV or Word format.
+This table can be accessed in word, CSV or Word format.
 TDESC02 is organized from left to right to show the most important countries and roles in terms of counts of job vacancies.
 Thus, for instance Germany accounted for about the 17% of total vacancies in europe.
 Other important countries were France (16%), Poland (13%), Spain (10%).
 The table is also organize by important Jobs, as it starts from Data Analyst (23%), Data Engineer (22%) and Data Scientist (18%) down to Cloud Engineeer (1%).

 ## A 1.000 m high view